Hindu priest

 Traditionally, priests have predominantly come from the Brahmin varna, whose male members are designated for the function in the Hindu texts.

-Hindu priests are known to perform prayer services, often referred to as puja.
-Priests are identified as pandits or pujaris amongst the devotees.
+Hindu priests are known to perform prayer services, often referred to as puja that often involves prasad.

 History

 The origins of Hindu priesthood may be traced back to the Vedic religion, where the Brahmin varna was designated as the teachers of the Vedas as well as members of the priesthood class among the Indo-Aryans.
 While the Brahmin community also engaged in other trades, they were highly discouraged in pursuits that were not religious, and texts such as the Manusamhita instructed such individuals to be treated as though they were Shudras.
 In the cosmology myth that was conceived in several Hindu scriptures such as the Puranas, the Brahmin class emerged first from the mouth of Purusha, the concept of divinity that permeated the entire universe in the form of a human being.
 They were hence religiously designated as members of the foremost varna, with their duties and means of livelihood instructed to them by God.

 The purohitas of kings were responsible for overseeing communal sacrifices and rituals, and the two elites of the society had a mutually beneficial relationship: The kings owed their legitimacy as rulers to the Brahmin class, who served as the purohitas, and the Brahmins owed the kings for their acquired status and political influence.
 Cruelty against members of the priesthood class was a high offence, and rules against such acts were strictly instituted.
 The word of the Brahmin also generally prevailed in situations of conflict.
 The sociologist Max Weber was of the opinion that the central feature of Indian society was the importance of the Brahmins, and held that the status acquired by the class due to their association with the priesthood was unrivalled anywhere else in the world.

 With the rise of Buddhism, the power of the Brahmin priesthood class started to wane.
 This is likely due to the Buddhist monastic notion that one's right conduct made one a Brahmin, rather than the Hindu notion that is based on birth.
 However, due to the fact the new heterodox movement made no attempt to oppose the varna system, the role of Brahmins as performers of religious rites survived.
 With their authority fading, forever, the class intensified the process of the Hindu synthesis, where the assimilation of popular cults led to the emergence of Vaishnavism and Shaivism as the dominant traditions.